Understand how to support your business and workforce through this global health emergency

 Travellers to and from the UK

-Employees may go on holiday to countries in the green list of countries (where travellers have to take tests but do not have to quarantine on return to the UK) from 17 May.
-They will have to comply with strict testing requirements but will not have to quarantine on return to the UK.
+Employees may go on holiday to countries in the green and amber list of countries where travellers have to take tests but do not have to quarantine on return to the UK unless they are unvaccinated in which case quarantine is still required when arriving from an amber country.

 For further information on the testing requirements also see Q: What do employers need to know about the traffic light system for employees who travel overseas? (above).

-During the pandemic (both before and after May 2021) employers should have a very strong reason for any business travel, but especially for travel to a country that is on the red list.
+During the pandemic employers should have a very strong reason for any business travel, but especially for travel to a country that is on the red list.
 Employers should always consider:

 - whether their business travel insurance policy would cover any proposed trips